gerbera/gerbera/doc/scripting.rst

 :::::::::::::::::::::

-The biggest one is the function that handles audio - the reason is simple: mp3 files offer a lot of metadata like album, artist, genre, etc. information, this allows us to create a nice container layout.
+The biggest one is the function that handles audio - the reason is simple: flac and mp3 files offer a lot of metadata like album, artist, genre, etc. information, this allows us to create a nice container layout.